 4.5.9 Equation 7.
-L3, Labor Force-All Others 16+
+L3, labor force-all others 16+

-Equation 7 in table A7 explains the labor force participation rate of all others 16+.
-It has the same specification as equation 5, except that the real wage is added.
-The discouraged worker effect is significant.
-The wealth variable has
+Equation 7 in Table A7 explains the labor force participation rate of all others 16+.
+It has the same specification as equation 5 except that the real wage is added.
+The discourage worker effect is significant.
+The wealth variable has a t-statistic of -2.30.
+The real wage variable has a positive coefficient with a t-statistic of 2.18.
+This means a positive substitution effect.